palkan/isolator/README.md

 #
 # The second argument is the method owner and
 # the third one is a method name.
-Isolotar.isolate :danger, Danger, :explode, **options
+Isolator.isolate :danger, Danger, :explode, **options

 # NOTE: if you want to isolate a class method, use signleton_class instead
 Isolator.isolate :danger, Danger.singleton_class, :explode, **options